Setting up a 10-gallon beginner aquarium

 Updated April 2026.

 Most-care-guides agree the 10-gallon is the entry size of choice for first-time freshwater keepers.
 It's big enough to be forgiving on water parameters and small enough to be cheap to stock.
 The footprint (typically 20 × 10 × 12) fits on a sturdy desk or dedicated stand.
+If you're still deciding between sizes, here's why 10 gallons is the conservative floor and what actually makes a tank easier.

 Equipment list